 Whether you’re apartment shopping in a different city or doing your own remote research at home, virtual tours can come in handy.
 These allow possible renters to scope out living spaces with more comfort and convenience than ever.
 But with all the perks that this virtual advantage brings, it can still present some drawbacks compared to the in-person experience.

 For many college students and first-time renters, the possibility of frozen pipes is the last thing on their minds when they return home for the holidays.
 Yet, those who attempt to save money by turning off the heat while they’re away may be in for an unwelcome surprise.
-Frozen pipes in apartment complexes are an all-too-common occurrence that can usually be prevented with a few simple steps.
-Here’s what to do if your pipes freeze in your apartment.

 Times are tough.
 When you find yourself struggling to scrape together enough money to pay rent, what are your options?
 Will you face eviction if you can’t pay all of your rent on time?
 While rules vary from state to state, learn what commonly happens and what landlords can and can’t do when you can pay only partial rent.

 If you’ve been living solo for a while, the holiday season may mark the first time you’ll see your extended family in a long time.
 You may already be dreading spending your long weekends cooped up with nosy aunts and spoiled cousins!